Skip to Main Content

 If you’re new to credit and don’t have a history of late payments or credit card defaults, you may have access to a number of additional credit cards that come with better features.
 Check out our best credit cards for no credit to learn more and to make sure you’re getting the right credit card for your credit-building journey.

-How the Merrick Bank Secured compares to other credit-building cards
+How the Merrick Bank Secured Credit Card compares to other credit-building cards

-The Merrick Bank Secured card is a solid pick, thanks mainly to its low APR.
-Even if you were hoping for an unsecured credit card, this card is worth considering if you don’t think you can pay your monthly credit card balances in full.
-But if you don’t plan on using a credit card often and can keep your balance paid off each month, the Merrick Bank Secured card may not be the best fit for you.
-Here’s a look at two credit-building alternatives with higher APRs but charge no annual fee and offer rewards.
+If you don’t plan on using a credit card often and can pay your balance off each month, the Merrick Bank Secured card may not be the best fit for you.
+Here’s a look at two credit-building, no-annual-fee alternatives that offer rewards but have a higher APR.

 Image of Merrick Bank Secured Credit Card